cjmartin/launchcalendar.org/_posts/2025-05-14-eris-test-flight-1.md

 payload-description: >-
   The maiden test flight of Gilmour Space Technologies' Eris rocket, carrying a test payload for the company's micro-satellite bus to demonstrate orbital launch capability.
-A successful mission would mark the first Australian-made rocket to reach orbit.
+This milestone mission will also be the first attempt at an orbital hybrid-powered rocket flight from Australia.
+The flight aims to deliver the unnamed test payload to a sun-synchronous orbit, qualifying rocket systems and hybrid propulsion technology.
 links:
   - title: >-
       Australia’s Gilmour Space Technologies ready to launch maiden Eris Test